 A student who has had a graduate program terminated by the Graduate School for any reason may apply for readmission to the terminated program (Physical Therapy program) or to another program.
 In either case, the student will complete an application for readmission, which will be forwarded to the Physical Therapy program for its review.
 If the graduate faculty of the Physical Therapy program does not approve readmission, they will convey that decision in writing to the Graduate School office and the dean of the Graduate School will communicate the decision to the student in writing (copy to the Director of Graduate Studies).
 If the graduate faculty of the Physical Therapy program wishes to admit the student, they will forward that decision in writing to the Graduate School Administrative Board for review.
 The Physical Therapy program must state the specific conditions the student must meet to be admitted and complete the program.
-If approved by the Administrative Board, the dean of the Graduate School will communicate the decision of the graduate faculty and the Administrative Board to the student in writing (copy to the Director of Graduate Studies).
+If approved by the Administrative Board, the dean of the Graduate School will communicate the decision of the graduate faculty and the Administrative Board to the student in writing (copy to the Director of Graduate School will communicate the decision of the graduate faculty and the Administrative Board to the student in writing (copy to the Director of Graduate School will communicate the decision of the graduate faculty and the Administrative Board to the student in writing (copy to the Director of Graduate Studies).